 - New submodule

 framesto represent the position of an object in different reference frames.

 - Metrics for rotations in 3D spaces using quaternions and direction cosine matrices.

 - New operations, properties and methods for class

 - A whole bunch of new constant values (mainly for Geodesy) accessed from the top level of the package.

 - Docstrings are improved with further explanations, references and equations whenever possible.

-- New and improved estimators include a short, but clear documentation (I think) and references.
-Many use different types of sensors.
+- New and improved estimators include a short, but clear documentation with references.
+Many use different sensor arrays.
 The available algorithms are:

 plot are dismissed, removing dependecies on Scipy and